 No one in the real estate industry wants to undergo a real estate audit, but an audit is a potential part of operating a real estate business.
 Taking the proper measures before audit time will help eliminate risk and ensure compliance in each real estate transaction.
 However, if and when the time comes, it's good to have an understanding of what a real estate audit is and how it works.

 What is a real estate audit?

-An audit, which is most commonly ordered by the Internal Revenue Service (IRS) or other third-party agency, is the process of reviewing a company, firm, or individual's finances to ensure its financial statements are being maintained and reported accurately.
-Unlike an IRS audit, which addresses an individual or company's tax filings, a real estate audit looks at the overall financial and operational standing of a company, including its compliance and record-keeping for each real estate asset and transaction.
+An audit, which is most commonly ordered by the Internal Revenue Service (IRS) or another third-party agency, is the process of reviewing a company's, firm's, or individual's finances to ensure all financial statements are being maintained and reported accurately.
+Unlike an IRS audit, which addresses an individual's or company's tax filings, a real estate audit looks at a company's overall financial and operational standing, including its compliance and record-keeping for each real estate asset and transaction.

-The ultimate goal of the audit is to verify the validity of all income, losses, and transactions for the company in the given audit period.
+The ultimate goal of the audit is to verify the validity of all the company's income, losses, and transactions during the given audit period.
 This includes compliance with state and local regulations for each asset or the management of the assets and compliance with payments to any lenders or interested parties.

 In real estate, it's fairly common for an audit to be conducted routinely as a way to implement risk management tactics to assess compliance within a real estate company, but there are events in which an audit is required, such as pending litigation.

 An auditor will be assigned to oversee the audit process, initially submitting an audit checklist for the real estate company to review.
 This checklist will outline exactly what documents are required for the review process, which could include:

 - Purchase or sale contracts for all real estate activity.

 - Funding agreements with any private investors, lenders, or joint ventures.

 - Financial accounting records, including bank statements, tax returns, profit and loss statements, and more.